CrazyBoy49z/awesome-modx-revo/README.md

 *Extras used to ease administration.*

 - [Redirector](https://modx.com/extras/package/redirector) - Handles 301 redirects for your site, storing them in an easy-to-navigate grid.
-- [VersionX](https://modx.com/extras/package/versionx) - VersionX is a utility tool for MODX Revolution that will help you version your content in Resources, Templates, Chunks, Snippets and Plugins.
+- [VersionX](https://modx.com/extras/package/versionx) - Utility tool that will help you version your content in Resources, Templates, Chunks, Snippets and Plugins.
-- [XRouting](https://modx.com/extras/package/xrouting) - XRouting is a simple plugin that handles requests for different contexts.
+- [XRouting](https://modx.com/extras/package/xrouting) - Plugin that handles requests for different contexts.
 It automatically switches the context based on a (sub)domain AND/OR subfolder.

 ### Commenting & Feedback
 *Commenting and feedback solutions for MODX Revolution.*

-- [Quip](https://modx.com/extras/package/quip) - A simple commenting system for MODx Revolution, complete with a backend management interface.
+- [Quip](https://modx.com/extras/package/quip) - A simple commenting system, complete with a backend management interface.

 ### Communication